BetterThanTomorrow/calva/docs/readthedocs/source/connect.md

 ## Connecting w/o Jack-in

 If, for whatever reasons, you can't use Jack-in with your project (possibly because the REPL is started as part of some other job) all is not lost.
 Old fashioned **Connect to a running REPL** is still there for you.
+For all features to work in Calva while connecting a running REPL, you need to have [CIDER nREPL](https://github.com/clojure-emacs/cider-nrepl) either in your project dependencies or in your global configuration for your build tool of choice.

 However, just as before it can be tricky to get the dependencies right.
 Consider using **Jack in** to inform yourself on how to start your REPL to Calva's satisfaction.
 When you use Jack in, Calva starts a VS Code task for it and the command line used is displayed in the terminal pane used to handle the task.
 Reading that command line tells you what dependencies are needed for your project.